uschpc/cryo-processor/workflow-rough-template.md

     N --> O[Particle extraction]
     O --> P[2D particle classification]
     P --> Q[selection of best classes]
-    P -->|if 2D classes are better and there is a need to improve the quality| M[Template-based auto particle picking] Q --> R[3D reconstruction]
+    Q --> R[3D reconstruction]
-    R --> S[Post-processing]
+    Q -->|if 2D classes are better and there is a need to improve the quality| M[Template-based auto particle picking] R --> S[Post-processing]